agsb/u2forth.asm/README.md

 # Details

-  Most of Forths are created in old 80 days, for CPUs with few registers and diferent cycles per instructions, and uses a classic virtual model as (under) but uses internal CPU registers extras to scratch and speed.
+  Most of Forths are created in 1980 decade, for CPUs with few registers and diferent cycles per instructions, and uses a classic virtual model as (under) but uses internal CPU registers extras to scratch and speed.

   __IP__    index pointer